 Want my help?
 You can find me in this community!

 What I’ve been talking about here is literally the main reason that I started don’t want a boss.

 And if you look in the main menu, you’ll notice there is a link to “Hire Me” if you are really struggling to find a mentor.
 I’m not saying that you need to choose me as your mentor because I think that’s a very personal decision and it depends heavily on what you’re looking for.
 I may be not suited to do what you’re doing in your niche or the things you’re struggling with.

 If you are doing something similar to me, however, then maybe I can help out and you can of course reach out to me!

 The button will take you to another site that my team and I run.
 You can either follow the instructions on the sight to get a free consult if you’re looking for something very specific or just go ahead and e-mail me if you want to chat more.

 I am a small operation – I don’t have a bazillion people I’m answering to and I like keeping it that way.
 I’ve never wanted to be that kind of person.
 My goal was always to have enough money coming in through my online businesses to support my family and my animals (aka my dogs and horses).
-Now that I’ve achieved that, I want to be able to help other people achieve their goals, whatever that means to them without getting sucked in to the scams, frustrations and debt-cycles that online business can bring.
+Now that I’ve achieved that, I want to be able to help other people achieve their goals, whatever that means to them without getting sucked into the scams, frustrations, and debt cycles that online business can bring.

 Hope you enjoyed this post!
 More reflections to come 🙂